wsoccorsi/Long-Form-Technical-Book-Notes/Building-Microservices/Notes.md

 ##### Decomposition by layer
 * Don't forget to decompose the UI (I'm not really sure how this would look)
 * Migrate the code first or data first (less common)

+##### Transactions
+* When we split up databases to be independent in other microservices we lose out on join operations between tables.
+We also lose out on the integrity of data, ex, a foreign key no longer exists in another table because it was deleted but our db was not updated etc..

+## Chapter 4 - Microservice Communication Styles